aws-samples/aws-migops-guidance/User Guide/README.md

 ## AWS MigOps User Guide

-The open source version of the AWS MigOps User Guide.
+The open source version of the AWS Migration Hub User Guide.
 To submit feedback or requests for changes, submit an issue or make changes and submit a pull request.

 -----
 *****Copyright &copy; Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****